bolibrice-dev/vpath/README.md

 - cam_hardware:

   Implements some form of a hardware abstraction.
 It's not really part of the project.
-It just simulate what would be the serial port interface
+The code in that class simulates a pseudo serial port interface

 - camera: